Velleman/Streamlit_General_NP_model/README.md

 Explanation of parameters [can be found here.](https://neuralprophet.com/how-to-guides/feature-guides/hyperparameter-selection.html)

-#### Required parameters.
+#### Required parameters

 - frequency.
-This parameters defines how you data would be formated before sending to the NeuralProphet Machine Learning model:
+This parameter defines how you data would be formated before sending to the NeuralProphet Machine Learning model:

     ``` daily ```.
 The app will automatically fill in all missing dates with a one-day interval.
-Any missing values in the ``` y ``` column will be replaced with a value of 0.
+Any missing values in the ``` y ``` column will be replaced with a value of 0;
     ``` weekly ```.
 The app will automatically fill in all missing dates with a one-day interval.
 Any missing values in the ``` y ``` column will be replaced with a value of 0.
 The data will be grouped on a weekly basis, from Monday to Sunday.
-The week will be marked by the date of Friday.
+The week will be marked by the date of Friday;

--
+- horizon.
+The 'horizon' parameter determines the number of periods for which the user wants to make a prediction.
+It should be an integer greater than 0.
+If it is set to 0, no predictions will be made for the future.

+#### Advanced parameters